ekampourakis/EnhancedSerial/README.md

 * C#

 ## Current Functionality
+* Automatic search and connect of the correct serial port
-* Automatic Baud Rate configuration
+* Automatic baud rate configuration
-* Asynchronous and Blocking connection
+* Asynchronous or blocking Arduino connection code

 ## Contributing
 Feel free to contribute your ideas and code snippets for unsupported languages. <br />